epomatti/typescript-boilerplate/README.md

 ## Usage

-Click on the <button class="button" style="background-color: #238636;"> Use this template</button> button over the GitHub menu 👆 to create your repository with this template.
+Click on the **"Use this template"** button over the GitHub menu 👆 to create your repository with this template, or also [mirroring this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).

-Then start it with your favorite package manager:
+Use your favorite package manager:

 ```sh
 # yarn